 - 2.1.
 You must complete a Stage One Non-Academic Student Discipline Appeal form and in that form you will need to state: - 2.1.1. whether you are appealing against the decision that you have breached the Regulations or the penalty or both - 2.1.2. the ground(s) of your appeal. - 2.2.
 You will need to attach to your form your evidence in support of your appeal. - 2.3.
-You are deemed to have received the notification of the University Disciplinary Officer's/Student Services Coordinator's/Deputy Accommodation Manager's decision within two working days of it being sent to you by email.
-You must file any appeal against the decision within five working days of the receipt of the notification of the Officer's/Coordinator's Deputy Manager's decision i.e., within seven working days of us sending you the notification. - 2.4 The University will not consider any appeal until you have been sent formal written notice of the outcome of the hearing.
+You are deemed to have received the notification of the decision of the University Disciplinary Officer/Student Life Manager/Deputy Accommodation Manager within two working days of it being sent to you by email.
+You must file any appeal against the decision within five working days of the receipt of the notification of the decision i.e. within seven working days of us sending you the notification.

+2.4 The University will not consider any appeal until you have been sent formal written notice of the outcome of the hearing.